tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq5-benchmarks/README.md

     -  Run `./dead-contexts.py`
         (Supplying `--paper` to run with our results)

+    > We find that ours-bot increases memory usage by 15% for two programs, while it yields a reduction for 18 programs.
+At the extremes, the magnitude of the reduction is considerable.
+For ypbind and smtprc, e.g., the heap memory footprint is roughly halved.

+    - Run `./garbage.py`
+        (Supplying `--paper` to run with our results)

 TODO:
 - `bench.txt` should only include the terminating ones, provide a separate file for those that do not